ajgalisteo83/gifs-app/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+### Build to production

+Run `ng build --configuration production` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests